Business Financing

 When selling your business, you want to command the highest selling price possible.
 You also want assurance that your buyer can and will pay the final agreed-upon figure.
-You can rest easy knowing that George & Company helps to pull the deal together from both sides, in that we work for our sellers to help the prospective buyers qualify ahead of making an offer.
+George & Company helps pull the deal together from both sides by working for our sellers to pre-qualify prospective buyers.
 We regularly work with representatives of national, regional, and local business lenders to provide the best financial services to help put the most money possible into your pocket at the conclusion of the deal.

-Our team of intermediaries work with your prospective buyers to ensure that they are pre-qualified, which then in turn ensures that you receive qualified, serious offers that are capable of closing.
-We can assist with asset-based loans, cash-flow business loans, SBA financing, business underwriting procedures, and other financing services.
+Our team of intermediaries ensures prospective buyers are pre-qualified, which gives you qualified, serious offers that are capable of closing.
+We assist with asset-based loans, cash-flow business loans, SBA financing, business underwriting, and other financing services.

-George & Company’s financing services can help ensure that your buyers are taken through the financial process step by step, and we help to pre-qualify them.
-We will help build their business financial portfolio and identify their business’ areas of strength and weakness to improve your financing options – all to help with the end goal: getting you the most money.
+George & Company’s financing services guide buyers step by step through the process.
+We help build their financial portfolio and identify areas of strength and weakness to improve your financing options – all to help get you the most money.

 Loan and Financing Services

-You can turn to us and our expert team to make the business financing process easy and work in your favor.
+You can rely on our expert team to make the business financing process simple and work in your favor.
 This may be the largest single investment or sale of your life.
-At George & Company, we have a plethora of resources and connections locally to ensure that our clients are taken care of and fully informed throughout the financing process.
-There are a variety of financing sources for business acquisition loans, and buyers can find one that fills their particular requirements.
+At George & Company, we have extensive resources and connections to ensure clients are informed throughout the financing process.
+Buyers can find financing sources that fit their specific requirements.

 Asset Based Loans